 - Stir in the egg mixture.
 The heat of the pasta and pan will cook the eggs.

-- Serve immediately, with parmesan.
+- Serve immediately, with extra parmesan cheese.

 If you’re looking to add an extra twist and some more vegetables to your carbonara, cook a handful of frozen peas while cooking the pasta!

 Still hungry and want the perfect dessert to follow after you’ve finished your carbonara?
 Take a look at our chocolate tart recipe.